Hadi719/FlutterCryptoWallet/README.md

     ```
     curl -sL https://firebase.tools | upgrade=true bash
     ```
-    4\.
-Install the FlutterFire CLI by running the following command from any directory:
+    - Install the FlutterFire CLI by running the following command from any directory:
     ```
     dart pub global activate flutterfire_cli
     ```

-2. __Step 2:__ Configure your apps to use Firebase:
+- __Step 2:__ Configure your apps to use Firebase:

-    1\.To get `firebase_options.dart` file, run code below on project root directory:
+    - To get `firebase_options.dart` file, run code below on project root directory:
     ```
     flutterfire configure
     ```
     then select your project and wait to file be create.
-    2\.
-Move `firebase_options.dart` file from `lib/src/` to `lib/src/config/firebase/`
+    - Move `firebase_options.dart` file from `lib/src/` to `lib/src/config/firebase/`

 ## Firebase Authentication